bakszero/AutoVPN/README.md

 This is an automatic VPN installer/runner for IIIT-H students.

-Usage:
+*Usage:*
 1. After downloading the zip, extract it.
 2. cd AutoVPN/
 3. sudo sh autovpn.sh emailID password

 (Your official IIIT-H students/research email and password must be entered in place of emailID and password respectively.)

-Requirements:
+*Requirements:*
 None (:

-Constraints:
+*Constraints:*
-Works only on Ubuntu(apt-get) related systems right now.
+Works only on Ubuntu(apt-get package) related systems right now.
-Works with root access only.
+You need to run the script with root access(sudo).

-Pull requests and suggestions for improvement are most welcome.
+*Pull requests and suggestions for improvement are most welcome.*